apatel66/SampleCode/README.md

 - USACO Party Lamps

 ### Try My Programs Out!
-If you would like to try some of my programs out, here is how you can run them on a Command Line Interface:
+If you would like to try my USACO programs out, here is how you can run them on a Command Line Interface:

 1. Scroll up and click the green "Clone or download" button on the right, then click "Download ZIP".
 This will download a folder called "SampleCode-master" into your downloads folder.
 2. Open up a new command line and enter the following to change your directory into the "SampleCode" folder.